MsMaryamRezaee/msmaryamrezaee.github.io/README.md

   <img src="https://raw.githubusercontent.com/MsMaryamRezaee/.github/main/profile/banner.gif" alt="MR Banner">
 </a>

 This repository contains the source code for my personal portfolio and academic website, built with Jekyll and hosted on GitHub Pages.
-The design is a custom redesign based on an initial basic theme, now reorganized for maintainability and scalability.
+The design is custom-made by myself, taking an initial basic theme and completely redesigning it to define new sections, styles, and animation, with additional reorganization for maintainability and scalability.

 ## 🤖 Tech Stack